marijnh/Eloquent-JavaScript/04_data.md

 // → peanuts:        0.5902679812
 ```

 A-ha!
-There are two factors whose ((correlation)) is clearly stronger
+There are two factors with a ((correlation)) that's clearly stronger
 than the others.
 Eating ((peanuts)) has a strong positive effect on
 the chance of turning into a squirrel, whereas brushing his teeth has
 a significant negative effect.